-Please describe any initiatives already undertaken to create respectful learning environments and transform the education system to treat Aboriginal and Euro-Canadian knowledge systems with equal respect.
+TRU has undertaken initiatives to create respectful learning environments and transform the education system to treat Aboriginal and Euro-Canadian knowledge systems with equal respect.

 Like most universities, the physical infrastructure of Thompson Rivers University contains mainly images related to colonialization and the exploitation of Canada's resources to generate wealth (e.g., forestry, mining, agriculture, etc.).
 Signs of Aboriginal tradition and thinking are typically lacking from buildings, other than those serving special purposes (e.g., museums or departments of Anthropology).